smarthomeshop/smarthomeshopio-docs/en/ultimatesensor-mini/troubleshooting.md

 2. **Red Status LED Flashing Rapidly**
    - Indicates a startup error.
 Refer to the complete manual for more detailed troubleshooting steps.

+## Error '/config/esphome/default_16MB.csv'.
+ESPHome.

+If you get the error `Could not find file '/config/esphome/default_16MB.csv'.
+Please make sure it exists (full path: /config/esphome/default_16MB.csv).` then make sure you have the file `default_16MB.cvs` in the root of your ESPHome folder.
+You can download the file from our [Github repository](https://github.com/smarthomeshop/ultimatesensor-mini/blob/main/ultimatesensor-mini-v1/default_16MB.csv)

 ## Advanced Troubleshooting

 1. **Accessing the Web Interface**